Your Annual Physical and Why It's Important

 Screening for cancer

 Keeping up with routine cancer screenings can increase your chances of detecting cancer in the earliest stages, when it’s most treatable.
-Your doctor will consider your age and risk factors during your annual physical exam and may recommend cancer screenings including:
+Your doctor will consider your age and risk factors during your annual physical exam and may recommend cancer screenings including those for skin cancer, breast cancer, gynecological cancer like cervical cancer, colon cancer, prostate cancer or lung cancer.

 Updating your medical records